OlgaUtochka/FSDK_docs/doc/development/camera_calibration.md

 After a successful calibration, you can see the result by calling the CameraCalibrator.undistort method.
 Then you can save the calibrated parameters using the CameraCalibrator.saveCameraParameters method, if the result suits you, or add more images and perform a calibration again.

 To reset calibration, call the CameraCalibrator.initCalibration method again.

-See an example of using the CameraCalibrator see in test_calibration.